tylermcnamara/CSC305-App/test/ABTEST.md

 - A/B Test Name: Pie Chat/Doughnut Chart
--User Story Number: UI/UX Design
+- User Story Number: UI/UX Design
--Metric: Engagement
+- Metric: Engagement
--Hypothesis: Since users can see their total amount in their weekly budget in a doughnut chart, I hypothesize that users would rather have a doughnut chart than a pie chart with their total below the chart.
+- Hypothesis: Since users can see their total amount in their weekly budget in a doughnut chart, I hypothesize that users would rather have a doughnut chart than a pie chart with their total below the chart.

 - A/B Test Name: Plaid API Integration vs Manual Entry
 - User Story Number: US4